Back to About us

 Michael Browne

-For over two decades, Michael has worked in planning, project management and asset delivery across the water industry.
-Through his positions at Sydney Water and Yarra Valley Water and roles in integrated water management (IWM) across the Victorian Government, Michael brings expertise in urban water cycle management to the Southern Rural Water board.
+Michael has over two decades of experience in planning, project management and asset delivery within the water industry.
+His roles at Sydney Water, Yarra Valley Water and across the sector have shaped his expertise in urban water cycle management, which he brings to Southern Rural Water.

 Jackson Chatfield